FubuMvcArchive/jquery-continuations/readme.md

 **The AjaxCompleted topic**

-This topic is published through the jquery.continuations event aggregator façade (we use amplify).
+This topic is published through the jquery.continuations event aggregator facade (we use amplify).
 The message that is published contains a correlationId property with the appropriate value.

 **The continuation processing pipeline**

 Before the continuation is processed, the correlationId property is set.

+> jQuery.continuations also integrates with jquery.form by providing a correlatedSubmit method to any form ($('#myForm').correlatedSubmit())

+## Custom Policies

+An example of how to register a custom policy:

+> $.continuations.applyPolicy({ custom policy... })